 Each successive Māori monarch has his or her own flag.
-The flag of the third Māori king bears his full name, Kīngi Mahuta Tāwhiao Pōtatau Te Wherowhero (which incorporates the names of his two predecessors).
+The flag of the third Māori king bears his full name, Kīngi Mahuta Tāwhiao Pōtatau Te Wherowhero, which incorporates the names of his two predecessors.
 The seven stars represent Te Paki o Matariki (the Pleiades constellation), an important symbol for the Kīngitanga movement.
-The rainbow represents the god Uenuku and the canoe is the Tainui waka, from which Mahuta and other Waikato Māori principally descend.
+The rainbow represents the god Uenuku and the waka is the Tainui, from which Mahuta and other Waikato Māori principally descend.

 Using this item

 Te Ara - The Encyclopedia of New Zealand

 Reference: James Cowan, The Maori, yesterday and today.
 Christchurch: Whitcombe and Tombs, 1930, p.
 85

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.